Chen-micslab/LipidFragments-MALDI/README.md

 ## Introduction

-This is a collection of R scripts used for processing mass spectra generated along the research **"Uncover the interference of lipid fragments in MALDI-TOF analysis of serum metabolites using nanoparticle matrix"**.
+This is a collection of R scripts used for processing mass spectra generated along the research **"Uncover the Interference of Lipid Fragments on the Qualification and Quantification of Serum Metabolites in MALDI-TOF MS Analysis"**.

 Four directories are included in this collection:

 - "lib": collections of utility functions that are used by other scripts (adapted from the [RealMass](https://github.com/zwpwjwtz/RealMass) project)

-- "process": scripts for pre-process (e.g. format conversion) and process (e.g. smoothing and peak picking) of raw mass spectra
+- "process": scripts for processing (e.g. smoothing and peak picking) raw mass spectra

 - "summary": scripts that summarize (e.g. cluster and average) processed spectra and peak lists, and generate averaged peak list among replicates of spectra